 To request deletion of, access to, or to make changes to your personal data, or to otherwise any of the rights in this section, please contact us at firstname.lastname@example.org.
 Please note that not all requests can be honored.

 Transfers, Storage, and Processing

 Our website is operated from and hosted on servers located in the United States.
 If you access and use our website from a location outside of the United States, any personal data you provide to us or that is otherwise collected may be transferred to and processed in the United States or any other jurisdiction in our sole discretion.
 Users of our website should be aware that the laws that apply to the use and protection of personal data in the United States or other countries or jurisdictions to which we transfer, or in which we process, personal data may differ from those of your country of residence.
 Users who access or use our website from jurisdictions outside of the United States do so at their own choice and risk and are solely responsible for compliance with local law.
-While we take steps to safeguard your personal data, the United States has NOT been deemed by the European Commission to ensure an adequate level of protection for personal data.
-Accordingly, the level of protection provided in the United States or other non-EU countries and jurisdictions from which you may access our website may not be as stringent as that under EU data protection standards or the data protection laws of some other countries, possibly including your home jurisdiction.
+While we take steps to safeguard your personal data, the United States has NOT been deemed by the European Commission or the UK Information Commissioner’s Office (ICO) to ensure an adequate level of protection for personal data.
+Accordingly, the level of protection provided in the United States or other non-EU or UK countries and jurisdictions from which you may access our website may not be as stringent as that under the applicable data protection standards or the data protection laws of some other countries, possibly including your home jurisdiction.

 Your California Privacy Rights

 Under California Civil Code Section 1798.83, individual customers who reside in California and who have an existing business relationship with us may request information about our disclosure of certain categories of personal information to third parties for the third parties’ direct marketing purposes, if any.